77Vincent/vinslider/README.md

 ### enableClass : String

+> "vinactive" **(Default)**

-> This is for changing the active class name of the current active element, by default it's 'vinactive'.
+> This is for changing the active class name of the current active element.
 Also the vinslider.css is using this class name as the selector.
 You can customize it into another classname if you want.

 ## Dependency